 That was the beauty of the original Star Trek and most of the shows that followed.
 This idea that the future, while still dangerous at times, is a much brighter place where humanity has overcome poverty, hunger, hatred, and many other negative things to be better.
 To spread amongst the stars to explore and expand their knowledge.

 Don’t get me wrong though, the series is not perfect.
-There are still multiple characters that have had little to no development and are distilled down to just bits of their personality and the issues of Captain Ed Mercer (MacFarlane) & Commander Kelly Grayson’s (Adrianne Palicki) failed marriage just randomly comes back in the fourth episode (after being mostly gone in episode three) in an awkward way that just took a bit out of the show.
+There are still some characters that have had little to no development and are distilled down to just bits of their personality and the issues of Captain Ed Mercer (MacFarlane) & Commander Kelly Grayson’s (Adrianne Palicki) failed marriage awkwardly takes up a lot of real estate in the series (though reaches a satisfying conclusion in the season finale).

-Even comments from the characters about some of the issues that are tackled in the series prove that this isn’t the close to utopia of the older Trek, but is closer to many sci fi shows where things are technologically advanced and things are solved but humans still have issues.
+Even comments from the characters about some of the issues that are tackled in the series prove that this isn’t the close to the utopia of the older Trek, but is close to many sci-fi shows where things are technologically advanced and things are solved but humans still have issues.

 In the later years of Star Trek: Deep Space Nine the series became more like what Discovery is looking to be, serialized and a bit darker.
 At the time it worked because it stood out from the other series and what was on television at the time (serialization not being as big as it is currently).

-At the same time, having a series that harkens back to those old days of tackling real world issues but being lighter and more bright about it while telling a few jokes is the kind of Star Trek type show many, myself included, will really be looking for.
+At the same time, having a series that harkens back to those old days of tackling real-world issues but being lighter and more bright about it while telling a few jokes is the kind of Star Trek type show many, myself included, will really be looking for.
 The Orville could very well at some point lose that and just turn into a joke fest like Family Guy or other MacFarlane shows have done, but with Seth being such a huge fan of those old Star Trek days it doesn’t seem like it will.
+It helps that many of the writers and producers and others from the original Trek shows are involved behind the scenes of Orville.

-So far the second through fourth episodes show that MacFarlane and crew know the responsibility they are wielding even without this being an actual Star Trek series.
-It’s so good though that it really should be an official show within the canon.
+So far season one showed that MacFarlane and crew know the responsibility they are wielding even without this being an actual Star Trek series.

 Perhaps if The Orville and Star Trek: Discovery both do well and end their runs around the same time CBS might consider letting MacFarlane and company actually do an official series or Paramount might tap them for whenever the next movie arrives.